lailakhashabaa/RISC-V-pipelined-processor/README.md

 # RISC-V-pipelined-processor
-Our project supports all RISC-VI 40 instructions as well as the 8 RISCV32M multiplication and division instructions.
+Our project supports all RISC-VI 40 instructions as well as the 8 RISCV32M multiplication and division instructions
 - All R-format instructions
 - All I-format instructions
 - All load and store instructions